 San Jose (SJO) is one of the two international terminals, and they have a large variety of carriers that fly directly into the country.
 From Canada, you will fly through Montréal or Toronto regularly.
-From The United States, you have a broad variety of choices in regards to flights.
-All the major airlines offer flights to Costa Rica.
+From The United States, you can choose from a broad variety of flights.
+Basically, all the major airlines offer flights to Costa Rica.
 You can find flights from all the key hubs for these airlines.
 Also, you’ll find seasonal non-hub flights from some airlines, but you will have to search a little for those flights.
 For those who are traveling from Europe, there are a growing number of choices.
-Well-reputed airlines, such as Lufthansa, Air France and KLM, have started to offer direct flights from their main hubs.
+Well-reputed airlines, such as Lufthansa, Air France, and KLM have started to offer direct flights from their main hubs.
 Moreover, there are vacation airlines like Condor or TUI Airways which have flights to San José.

 When is the Best Time to Visit?

 One of the first questions when planning a vacation is when is the best time to travel?
-For most people the dry season, which begins in December and ends in April, is the best time to visit Costa Rica.
-We feel that it is always a good time to visit Costa Rica, but certainly sometimes are better than others for different reasons.
+For most people, the dry season beginning in December and ending in April is the best time to visit Costa Rica.
+We feel that it is always a good time to visit Costa Rica, but certainly, some times are better than others for different reasons.

 Things to Do: December to April are perfect for surfing on the Caribbean Coast while you will find better conditions on the Pacific Coast from May to November.
 The dry season is perfect for birdwatching as you'll see many migratory birds along with all the local varieties.
 Animals such as whales and turtles typically appear throughout the country during specific months.

-Holidays & Festivals: There are festivals, such as Envision in Uvita and Fiestas Zapote in San José, as well as the traditional celebrations of the Boruca people in the beginning of the year.
+Holidays & Festivals: There are festivals, such as Envision in Uvita and Fiestas Zapote in San José, as well as the traditional celebrations of the Boruca people at the beginning of the year.
 October is a good time to visit the Caribbean for the yearly Carnival.
-This colorful spectacle gives a wonderful insight in the distinct Afro-Caribbean culture of the region.
+This colorful spectacle gives a wonderful insight into the distinct Afro-Caribbean culture of the region.

 What Does Costa Rica Have to Offer?

 Beaches!
 Costa Rica has about 1,290 kilometers (800 miles) of coastline on the Caribbean and Pacific coast.
-Consequently, there a dozens of beautiful beaches in Costa Rica.
-You can find most of the best beaches in the region of Guanacaste, However, the are also astonishing beaches in the Southern Caribbean and the Central Pacific.
+Consequently, there are dozens of beautiful beaches in Costa Rica.
+You can find most of the best beaches in the region of Guanacaste and Nicoya.
+However, there are also astonishing beaches in the Southern Caribbean and the Central Pacific.

 Waterfalls!
 The number of waterfalls in Costa Rica is in the thousands.
 As a result, this endless array of waterfalls is world renowned for its beauty, bringing many visitors each year.
 Even some of the highest waterfalls in the country are mainly unexplored.
-You can visit the most famous waterfalls in the country or stroll through the wilderness to explore new waterfalls.
+You can visit the country's most famous waterfalls such as La Paz, La Fortuna, and Rio Celeste, or stroll through the wilderness to explore new waterfalls.

 Cities & Towns!
 Costa Rica is not known for big or spectacular cities but there are definitely a few urban destinations which are worth a visit.
 The biggest and most famous city is Costa Rica's Capital San José, which is also home to one of the International Airports.